-In my previous article “Is insurance haram or halal?”, I discussed some of the main arguments for why insurance should be considered permissible from a Shari’ perspective.
+In my previous article “Is insurance haram or halal?” (video above too), I discussed some of the main arguments for why insurance should be considered permissible from a Shari’ perspective.
 However, at the end of the article I promised a follow-up article on life insurance as I noted that it is a different beast to your standard insurance that protects against loss, and as such requires further research.

 Well here it is.

 In brief, there are two kinds of life insurance.
 One is best understood as simply another of instance of the standard protective insurance, while the other is best characterised as an investment vehicle.
 The former is consequently permissible (according to all the same arguments made in the previous article), while the latter is only permissible if the underlying investments are permissible.

 There are many permutations and variable types of life policies, but fundamentally they all fall into one of the two areas below.